 West Midlands Fire Service has a Corporate Risk Register and Risks 7.1 and 7.2 relate to the confidentiality, integrity and availability of systems including identification of risk and the controls applied to mitigate the risk.
-This is reviewed and reported to the Strategic Enabling Team monthly to ensure that emerging and new risks are captured in a timely manner.
+A new risk 7.3 Cyber Security was added to the Corporate Risk Register in this reporting period to give greater focus to this important area.
+These risks are reviewed and reported to the Strategic Enabling Team monthly to ensure that emerging and new risks are captured in a timely manner.

-The Portfolio, Programmes and Project system (3PT) captures risks related to transition and operational activities and ensures that these are monitored at Programme Board commission external organisational assurance reviews to provide independent scrutiny of specialist areas such as Digital and Data to provide assurance that the organisational infrastructure is secure, and the threat of cyber security incidents is minimised.
+The Portfolio, Programmes and Project system (3PT) captures risks related to transition and operational activities and ensures that these are monitored at Portfolio and Programme Board level.